ninjuh1124/CDF-Live/README.md

 ## Known issues:

-* ~~Some~~ A lot of comment faces are missing.
-See [here](https://pastebin.com/7EzdjC2d)
 * Superscripting text is a bit buggy
 * Only edits done through the site will be recorded.
 Will not be refreshed.
-* Nginx configuration doesn't like mobile networks.
-PM me if you know Nginx.

 ## "Future" Plans:

 * Proper error handling
 * Inline media embedding (Youtube, Twitter, etc)
-* Sleeker comment face handling (static, animated, on-hover)
-* Reconfigure Nginx (seriously, PM me.
-The documentation might be the driest read in existence)

 [Changelog](https://github.com/ninjuh1124/fridaydotmoe/blob/master/server/content/changelog.md)